sabirdvd/SimSCE_Caption/README.md

 # Unspervied-SimSCE via BLIP nucleus sampling

-please refer to medium post
+Please refer to this medium blog post for more detail.

 <!---Supervised learning model fine-tuning is like a kinda cheating and doesn't generalize well specially on the COCO dataset -->